AdrianWeishaeupl/AutoFLpy/docs/usage.rst

 	user_files

-	* arduino_data					Contains sample arduino data.
-User data can be added here.
+	* arduino_data					Contains sample `arduino <https://www.arduino.cc/>`_ data.
+User data in the form of a csv file can be added here.

 	* checklists					Contains sample checklists.
 User data can be added here.